|

 Do not cut the yarn until all of the warp is added.

-You should have a total of 50 ends.
+When finished, you should have a total of 50 warp ends.

-Wind the warp onto the back beam to prepare for the threading of the heddle.
+Wind the warp onto the back beam to prepare for threading the heddle.

 The 1st loop of teal is done in the usual fashion.